gareth305/InfoSec-Resources/README.md

 Just accounts that I follow, there's plenty more to be found.
 Often they'll post '#FF', Follow Friday, another way to find more amazing accounts!
 Although you might think to yourself "I don't use twitter, I don't need it" it's worth it.
 Often the first place to learn of big hacks, and new vulnerabilities, and it's free...
 Just make an account, and see where it goes, you don't have to post anything.

-* [@LargeCardinal](https://twitter.com/LargeCardinal) - Wow!
-Mark's probably the most knowledgable guy I know.
+* [@LargeCardinal](https://twitter.com/LargeCardinal) - Mark's probably the most knowledgable guy I know.
 He's definitely a must follow!
 * [@HollyGraceful](https://twitter.com/HollyGraceful) - Her account, like her blog (GracefulSecurity), is full of knowledge and definitely worth a follow.
 * [@ZephrFish](https://twitter.com/ZephrFish) - Andy is so down to earth and helpful!
 He often posts about his blog and book, so you won't miss any updates.
 * [@Ministraitor](https://twitter.com/Ministraitor) - Cooper, Cooper is a one of a kind (in a good way!).
 He's the resident conference videographer.
 You'll find him and most conferences, and the ones you can't make it to?
 Oh, he'll already have uploaded the videos by the end of the day, usually!